 Pistons' Thon Maker: Starting Friday

-Maker will start Friday's game against the Grizzlies, Rod Beard of The Detroit News reports.
+Maker will start Friday's matchup against the Raptors, Keith Langlois of the Pistons' official site reports.

-With Andre Drummond (mouth) out, Maker will draw the start at center.
-In his four previous starts this season, he's averaged 5.5 points, 5.8 rebounds, 1.0 assist and 1.0 block in 19.5 minutes.
+Maker will bump Sekou Doumbouya from the starting five.
+Across six previous starts, Maker has averaged 7.0 points, 6.2 rebounds and 1.3 assists in 19.2 minutes.

 More News